MUNDARING WW2 WAR MEMORIAL

 So little is written about Sumatran Railway – Sumatra was hell on earth.

 Mid 1944 construction of railway began.
-During 1945 there was such a shortage of food.
+During 1945 there was an even greater shortage of food.
 The men were dressed in just a few rags & ‘Jap happys’ .
 Sickness was rife, the men were weak after several years as POWs.

 Noel himself had recurring malaria.
 The reason he did not make the work parties out of Java with other Australians.